lunardao/research/protecting_ip_address.md

 **Three main ways to attack**

-- Block all traffic like tor and chinese wall. (note: The exit node is recognizable, which means that it is not possible to go to certain pages when using Tor)
+- Block all traffic like tor and chinese firewall. (note: The exit node is recognizable, which means that it is not possible to go to certain pages when using Tor)

 - Take over 80% and taint the paquets.
 (Note: How likely is this?)